hsali/docker-compose-letsencrypt-nginx-proxy-companion/.github/README.md

 ## Starting your web containers

 After following the steps above you can start new web containers with port 80 open and add the option `-e VIRTUAL_HOST=your.domain.com` so proxy will automatically generate the reverse script in NGINX Proxy to forward new connections to your web/app container, as of:

+network should be same which your docker-compose created.
+It is mostly like folder name without any special character. e.g forlder name : nginx_proxy => network name : nginxproxy_default

 ```bash
 docker run -d -e VIRTUAL_HOST=your.domain.com \